 In a Knowledge Café, there are no report-outs.

 In this session, everyone shares their thoughts and insights.
-There are not any table hosts or chairpeople who report back what was discussed in their small groups.
+There are no table hosts or chairpeople who report back on what was discussed in their small groups.

 Reasons for no report-outs

 - First, one of the principles underlying the Café philosophy is to “eliminate fear.”
 Many people are fearful of doing it, especially if the task of reporting back is forced on them somehow.
-If they feel fear, then they do not relax and fully take part in the conversation.
+If they feel fear, they do not relax and fully participate in the conversation.

-- Second, if the participants are fearful or not, knowing that they will have to report back forces them to think more about what they are going to say than taking part in the conversation.
+- Second, whether participants are fearful or not, knowing they will have to report back forces them to think more about what they will say than to take part in the conversation.

 - Third, you want people to share what they have learned or the insights they have gleaned from a position of passion, not one of necessity.
-If the person reporting back is doing it out of obligation and not passion, then what they have to say is often lukewarm at best.
+If the person reporting back is doing so out of obligation rather than passion, what they have to say is often lukewarm at best.

 - Four, they are of little value.